 - be led by a Spanish institution (a large fraction of the team should be affiliated to a Spanish institution).

-Considering the time allocated to on-going large-programs, in 2020B the following time is available for Large Programs:
+Considering the time allocated to on-going large-programs, in 2021A the following time is available for Large Programs:

-- NOT: no large program in 2020B, 10 nights per semester in following semesters (up to 4 semesters)
+- NOT: 10 nights per semester (maximum of 4 semesters)

-- Mercator: 20 nights per semester (maximum of four semesters).
+- Mercator: 20 nights per semester (maximum of 4 semesters).

-- Stellar-SES and Stella-WiFSIP: 60 h per robotic telescope and semester (up to four semesters).
+- Stellar-SES and Stella-WiFSIP: 60 h per robotic telescope and semester (maximum of 4 semesters).

 All large programs will be evaluated by the CAT and advised by external expert referees, based on the above criteria.
 Yearly progress reports are expected, and a final report to the CAT is due at the end of the project.
 Raw data from long-term programs will follow the same proprietary period as regular proposals.
 Up to 66% of the time distributed by the CAT on the Liverpool (LT), Mercator, STELLA, and INT, up to 33% of the time on NOT and TNG, and up to 15% of the time on the WHT may be assigned to large programs.